enku/gbpcli/README.md

 Edit/delete build notes using the `gbp notes` command.

-The `show` subcommand displays metadata about a given build.
+The `status` subcommand displays metadata about a given build.
 If the build number is not given, it defaults to the latest build for that machine.

 The `diff` subcommand display differences between two build.